All posts

 Staging/demo scale (tens of thousands of rows).
 Staging needs realistic-looking data because humans interact with it — internal users, sales demos, support reps.
 A dashboard with 50,000 plausibly-distributed records reads as "real" the same way one with 500,000 would.
 Demo-specific data often gets even more narrative shaping ("the persona Linda has 14 orders across 6 months, last one delivered yesterday") so screenshots tell the right story.

 Perf scale (production-shaped distribution at production-shaped volume).
 Perf is the only environment where matching production matters.
 Query plans, index hit rates, autovacuum behavior, lock contention — all of these depend on data distribution and volume.
 Synthetic data at perf scale is achievable but requires careful distribution control: the long tail matters, hot rows matter, skew matters.
+Under-size this environment and you ship the bugs that only real test data catches — missing indexes, N+1 queries, and memory blowups that never appear against a few dozen rows.

 The argument: one tool that can hit any of these four scales from the same schema specification is more valuable than one that does any single scale well.
 Most teams own four different test-data pipelines (a fixtures library for unit, a Faker script for CI, a pg_dump for staging, a vendor TDM for perf) and pay coordination cost across all four.
 The win isn't more data; it's the same data engine producing different shapes on demand.